Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 2019 Pic with the ten spoke rims and lowered an inch

-I lowered this car about an inch on both ends.
-Lowering the center of gravity improves the handling of the car.
-If you didn’t read what I wrote on another page, let’s just say once you start down a path on a car, you can’t go back very easily.
-Going forward means fixing or adjusting.
-In this case, the new front springs raised that end of the car higher than the back.
-Samaritan Tire cut half coil off the front springs lowering the front 1 inch.
+Samaritan Tire cut half of a coil spring off the front springs lowering the front 1 inch.
 So the car sets level now.
 It is real subtle but it gives this car a more aggressive stanch.
 I wouldn’t have expected those results, I’d recommend lowering your Mustang using shorter coil springs in the front and mid-eye leaf springs in the rear.